 The magic is in the email, the strength of the connection, and the ultra-relevance of the investor (as established in step 1).

 This is why I say there are no excuses if you really want to meet investors.

-In fact, I anonymized an email I received which lead to to my investment in the company.
-Check it out below for a great starting point when you start to make investor email connections.
+In fact, I anonymized an email I received which lead to my investment in the company.
+Check it out for a great starting point when you start to make investor email connections.

 How to meet investors when you really have no connections

 I had 0 startup connections when I first started fundraising, resulting in my firm belief that anyone can do it.

 Having connections isn’t the requirement; it’s access to connections that matters, and this is something entirely within your control.

 1. Lean on your friends (what I did)

 The first thing to do is go lean on your friends who are entrepreneurs.